 Are there any red flags a potential client should look out for?

 Obviously, the world is full of a lot of personalities.
 From the client’s point of view, if they feel comfortable with what the lawyer is telling them, and the lawyer is being objective and not merely telling them what they need to hear, [that’s good].

 Look at the lawyer’s office, and how it’s kept.
 If you walk into the office and there’s files everywhere and the desk is full of papers—to me, that’s a red flag.
 It would be to me.
 Then, you need to look at the technology the lawyer employs.
 Are they writing on the back of an envelope?
 Do they have a legal pad?
 Or are they taking notes on a laptop?
 It’s also important to look at what the lawyer has in front of them and whether they have a checklist, a questionnaire, a series of documents.

 [Find out] if the lawyer is going to follow up with an engagement letter that sets forth how they’re going to bill you, and when they’re going to bill you.
 It’s hard, in many cases to give a fee, but you do want some kind of budget—especially in litigation.
 “How much is it going to cost to get to the point where we’re communicating?
 How much will it cost to get to the pleading stage?
 If we end up with discovery?
 Very few lawyers are going to say, “We’ll do your lawsuit for X.” But you need to know if it’s going to be 5,000 or 50,000 or 500,000.
 You better know that before you get into it.

 If you’re a business owner in need of legal advice, reach out to an experienced business & corporate attorney in Illinois.
-For more information on this area of the law, see our overviews of business organizations and business and corporate law.
+For more information on startups, business law attorneys, small businesses, leases, legal issues and legal services, and limited liability companies, see our overviews of business organizations and business and corporate law.